MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-mail-merge.md

 To learn about setting up a template in Word, go to [Set Up the Template in Word](#set-up-the-template-in-word).

-## <a name="add-entries-that-are-related-or-unrelated-to-the-source-entity"></a>Add entries that are related or unrelated to the source entity
+## Add entries that are related or unrelated to the source entity

 You can also merge data from other entities.
 To add other entities as data sources, use one of the following actions on the **Word Templates** page or when you're using the assisted setup guide: